-The Zambia link was first suggested around the time of the Lambeth Conference in 1978 when ‘Partnership in Mission’ was a growing idea around the Anglican Communion.
-The Rt Revd John Bickersteth was Bishop of Bath & Wells and Bishop Jack Cunningham had recently retired to Somerset after working for some time in Central Zambia.
-Bishop Bickersteth was keen to build on that connection.
+The Zambia link was first suggested in 1978 when ‘Partnership in Mission’ was a growing idea around the Anglican Communion.
+Bishop Jack Cunningham had retired to Somerset after working for some time in Central Zambia and The Rt Revd John Bickersteth, Bishop of Bath & Wells at the time, was keen to build on that connection.

 There are now about 50/60 parish links.
 During the four decades since it was first established there have also been links with St Francis Hospital, the Seminary of St John the Evangelist, Employment & Training Centres, Mission Stations, Street Kids Projects and schools.